LEDGER HARDWARE WALLETS

 We know what you’re thinking… “If only there were an alternative!”

 Well, as it turns out, there usually is.
-Here’s where it’s time to get to grips with their decentralized counterparts—known simply as decentralized applications (or Dapps)!
+Here’s where it’s time to get to grips with their decentralized counterparts—known simply as decentralized applications (or dApps)!

-Just like any regular app, Dapps have a user interface that you interact with.
+Just like any regular app, dApps have a user interface that you interact with.
 This is where you essentially tell the app what to do by selecting options, entering info, clicking buttons etc.

 But here’s where the magic happens.
-Whatever you do through the Dapp is communicated back to its underlying blockchain through smart contracts.
-This gives Dapps a number of unique properties that give them powerful capabilities.
+Whatever you do through the dApp is communicated back to its underlying blockchain through smart contracts.
+Essentially, smart contracts are just LEGO-like chunks of code for automatically carrying out functions, like sending a payment, using an in-game item, or placing a bid.

 They’re decentralized